Carlock1609/PDXCodeGuild/CliqueCapstone/notes_cap.md

         - Have more items on left side in smaller tags.
         - Create a button that when clicked lets you update file.
 Make room for photos.
         - Make dropdown for extra profile info to save room

+**01.16.2020**
+    - S3 buckets working and deployed.
+    - Decoupling figured out and working.

+**01.17.2020**
+    - Do research on incorporating CDN's
+    - Do more research on S3 bucckets

+    - Figure out profile_bg
+        - Do i need another model for the profile posts? and just use that to also get random photos to home page?
+        - See if you can add profile_bg to that same resizing.

+    - Figure out how to set default images for profile and cover